Skip to content

 Is lumbar disc replacement safer than spinal fusion?

-Neither procedure is risk-free, but Prodisc® L total lumbar disc replacement carries a significantly lower risk than spinal fusion based on a number of factors.
+Neither procedure is risk-free, but total lumbar disc replacement with Prodisc® L carries a significantly lower risk than spinal fusion based on a number of factors.
 Please see our page comparing treatments for more details.

 Revision surgery to correct a Prodisc® L procedure undertaken by CCV Montpellier is extremely rare.
 Complications are less than 1 in 100.[2]
 The most common complication is haematoma (blood clotting) around the incision which is easily resolved.

-Can I have disc replacement if I've already had a discectomy?
+Can I have lumbar disc replacement if I've already had a discectomy?

 In many cases, yes.
 CCV’s published data shows that patients with prior disc surgery achieve equivalent long-term outcomes to those having disc replacement as their first procedure.
 Submit your MRI via our surgical assessment service and our surgeons will advise whether you’re a candidate.